JamesBong0070/JamesBong0070/README.md

 ## About Me
   I'm a beginner Unity Dev.
 Started programming with Lua in Roblox, then CPP, and now I'm working with C# in Unity.

--I'm currently working on completing my first project **JamesBong0070/Crashy-Plane** from start to finish.
+-I'm currently working on completing my first Unity project **JamesBong0070/Crashy-Plane** from start to finish.

 -I'm learning how to make Sprites, whipping up stuff of my own creation.